akashgupta910/simple-calculator/README.md

-# simple-calculator
+# Simple-calculator
-Simple Calculartor in html, css and javascript
+A Calculator made up with basic functions.
+Made in HTML, CSS and JavaScript Languages.